What is open and closed in Ottawa on Canada Day - ExBulletin

 Most shopping malls in Ottawa will be closed for Canada Day on Friday.
 Only the Rideau Center will be open from 10:00 until 18:00

-Several grocery stores are open on Canada Day, including Loblawslocationson Isabella and Rideau and Whole Foods streets in Lansdowne Park.
+Several grocery stores are open, including Loblawslocationson Isabella and Rideau and Whole Foods streets in Lansdowne Park.

 To be sure, check the store a few hours before you go out to buy.